SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 As a recommended mechanism to integrate Linux-based devices into Cumulocity IoT we advise you to use [thin-edge.io](https://thin-edge.io/), which is actively developed by Software AG and open-source community partners.
 For customers with enterprise-grade support & maintenance needs, a commercial variant (Cumulocity IoT Thin Edge) can be purchased.

+### Documentation

+#### Planned

+The German version of the *User guide* (*Benutzerhandbuch*) is deprecated.
+In a future release we plan to remove the German *User guide* from the documentation website and focus on providing a high-quality, up-to-date English user documentation.

 ### Streaming Analytics

 #### Implemented